547 W. 27th Street, Suite 207

 GALLERY HOURS: OPEN LATE EVERY THURSDAY

 Wednesday 12-6, Thursday 12-8, Friday 12-6, and Saturday 12-6

 We plan on having a regular review of artist's portfolios.
 You may apply to "phase one" by sending your email address only to firstname.lastname@example.org PLEASE PUT IN THE SUBJECT LINE: PHASE ONE REVIEW.
 In the body of your email, please include your email address only.
 We are only gathering information at this stage.
-Please also know that phase two will require a $10 fee to apply.
+Please also know that phase two will require a $10 fee to apply (we accept checks only).
 If you are invited to phase 3, the fee will be $20.